 However, the AWA still does not include a lot of animals.
-Birds, all cold-blooded animals, all farm animals, rats, and mice are not ‘defended’ by the act.
+Birds, all cold-blooded animals, all farm animals, rats, and mice are not defended by the act.
 That’s the exact reason why nowadays the number of researches on guinea pigs has decreased.

-Along with dogs, cats, hamsters, primates, rabbits and all the other warm-blooded creatures used for research, exhibition or pet use, guinea pigs are under the protection of the Animal Welfare Act.
+Along with dogs, cats, hamsters, primates, rabbits, and all the other warm-blooded creatures used for research, exhibition, or pet use, guinea pigs are under the protection of the Animal Welfare Act.
 That does not mean that scientists are prohibited from using the little creatures as testing animals.
 However, the conditions in which the guinea pigs live are strictly regulated.

 Why Should All Humans Be Grateful to Guinea Pigs?

+Guinea pigs will continue to be used in medical research especially when it comes to the studies of immune, respiratory and nervous systems.
 But let’s have a closer look at the main reasons why we should already be eternally grateful to these cuties.

 1. Vitamin C

 If it weren’t for guinea pigs, it might have taken us much longer to discover vitamin C. But in 1907 this vital element was discovered during a study conducted on the little fellows.

 A lot of animals can synthesize vitamin C on their own.
-But guinea pigs (and humans) can’t do that.
-We have to get this vitamin with food.
+But guinea pigs and humans can’t do that.
 Thanks to guinea pigs, we are able to properly research various nutrition areas to help us find out what the perfect diet for humans can be.

-2. The development of vaccines
+2. The Development of Vaccines

-In 1888, researchers came up with the perfect combination of serum and an anti-serum that could cure Diphtheria.
+Because of guinea pigs, a German scientist managed to find out what exact bacteria are responsible for tuberculosis.
+Additionally, in 1888, researchers came up with the perfect combination of serum and an anti-serum that could cure Diphtheria.

-3. Asthma treatment
+3. Asthma Treatment

-Yes, the little creatures can develop an allergy.
-And even an anaphylactic shock!
+The little creatures can develop an allergy and even an anaphylactic shock.
 There are not that many animals that have such a ‘quality’.
 That’s why guinea pigs are practically irreplaceable when it comes to developing various asthma treating methods.

-4. The study of auditory systems
+4. The Study of Auditory Systems

 The scientists were surprised to find out that the ear of this tiny creature is quite similar to that of a human.
 Moreover, as a consequence, the hearing range of guinea pigs is quite the same as ours.

-Guinea pigs helped scientists discover not only vitamin C and the tuberculosis bacterium, but also adrenaline!
+Guinea pigs helped scientists discover not only vitamin C and the tuberculosis bacterium but also adrenaline!
 Moreover, the little guys were the ‘protagonists’ when it came to the development of various antibiotics, vaccines, and anticoagulants.
 Guinea pigs even played their role in the development of the process of heart valves replacement!